Yellowstone Hidden Gems: Exploring Away from the Spotlight

 Morning Glory Pool

 Truth be told, this place is fairly well known, but I’m including it on this list because it requires a lengthy walk to get there.
 It is not accessible by car.
-Pick up a map of the Upper Geyser Basin area in the Old Faithful Visitor Center.
+Pick up a map of the Upper Geyser Basin area in the Old Faithful Visitor Center to help you find your way there.

 vibrant yellow and green pool